mirrexagon/nixpkgs-esp-dev/README.md

 - `esp32s3-idf`: Includes toolchain for the ESP32-S3.

 ### `nix-shell`
+_NOTE: Due to updates to nixpkgs and the deprecation of `mach-nix`, this repository does not currently work with current nixpkgs version, and so these commands will fail.
+Use the `nix develop` command above to get a reproducible working environment._

 If you're not using Nix 2.4+ or prefer not to need to enable flakes, you can clone the repo and use one of:

 - `nix-shell shells/esp32-idf-full.nix`